06 Mar

 “Our biggest contribution to disrupting the traditional supply chain is in considering the ‘end of life’ of garments after consumer use.”

-Cayla O’Connell Davis, Founder of Knickey
+Cayla O’Connell Davis, Founder of Subset (Knickey)

 Find most items in sizes 2XS-3XL.